-Because the Flathead Lake marine trail is conceptual, there is an almost infinite number of routes, making it suitable for novices and experts alike.
+Because Montana's Flathead Lake marine trail is conceptual, there is an almost infinite number of routes, making it suitable for novices and experts alike.
 Paddling and navigation skills define the choices.
 Experts may yearn for long stretches of sometimes treacherous open water to test their mettle, while beginners can paddle more securely along forested, rocky shorelines.

 To compliment the marine trail, Flathead Lake offers shoreline campsites that are set aside specifically for off-water users at Wayfarers, Big Arm, Yellow Bay, Finley Point and West Shore State Parks.
 State Park campsites for marine trail users are reserved until 6pm.
 This assures those who travel the “marine trail” a convenient place to camp, especially during the busy summer season.

 Additionally, FWP fishing access sites and county public accesses afford ample put-ins and take-outs for the day-tripper.

 For an unusual camping treat, schedule a stay at the yurt at Big Arm State Park on Flathead Lake.
 The yurt sleeps up to six people and comes equipped with beds, tables, a framed lockable door, window screens and flaps.
 Looking for more luxury, stay in one of picturesque bed and breakfasts or commercial motels located along the lake’s shoreline.